 Anxiety analysis and Differentiation

-If you have predicted high anxiety, what are you going to do to prevent it through differentiation.
+If you have predicted high anxiety, which ables to identify high anxiety prevent it through differentiation.
 List what differentiated experiences, staffing, etc., you are going to provide in school and include in the risk reduction plan.